Why do I need a book on C#?

 more time than learning from a well-written book.
 How much is your time worth?

-If a $30 book can save you even one hour, it's good economy.
+If a book can save you one hour, you've probably broken even.
 And a well-written

 book will save you much more than that!